 From the South which is blessed with oil and other natural resources to the north which is blessed with gold and other resources to the West, Tanzania is full of opportunities for anyone willing to invest.
 This article reveals the most profitable investment opportunities in Tanzania.

 There are many reasons why you should consider investing in Tanzania.
-Tanzania is the largest economy in Africa ahead of Angola, Tunisia and the rest.
-With so many opportunities for growth.
+Tanzania is the largest economy in Africa ahead of Angola, Tunisia, and the rest.
+With so many growth opportunities.

-There are influx of investors from China, The West (Dangote Cement is a good example), South Africa into Tanzania.
+There is an influx of investors from China, The West (Dangote Cement is a good example), South Africa into Tanzania.
 Tanzanians are also waking up to invest in their country.

 Here are the most lucrative investment opportunities in Tanzania:

-There are many finance institution including the ministry of finance in Tanzania who offer special financial assistance to Agriculture focused businesses through Tanzania Agricultural Development Bank.
-Agriculture is definitely one of the most important investment opportunities in Tanzania.
+There are many financial institutions including the ministry of finance in Tanzania offer special financial assistance to Agriculture focused businesses through the Tanzania Agricultural Development Bank.
+Agriculture is one of the most important investment opportunities in Tanzania.

 2. Real Estate

-The opportunities include low cost housing, supplies of building materials, hotels, shopping complex and so many more.
-There are many aspect you can invest in real estate and make profit.
+The opportunities include low-cost housing, supplies of building materials, hotels, shopping complexes and so many more.
+There are many aspects you can invest in real estate and make a profit.

-As the population continues to grow and the economic keeps growing, one of the biggest problem is housing.
+As the population continues to grow and the economy keeps growing, one of the biggest problems is housing.